• Skip to primary navigation

 Looking for something nutty and sweet to go with your tuna-stuffed tomatoes?
 Try couscous.

-It’s a type of cracked and dried pasta that can be cooked along with various spices and ingredients.
+It's a type of cracked and dried pasta that can be cooked along with various spices and ingredients - explore couscous side dish options for flavor pairing to match the tuna-stuffed tomatoes.

-Its robust and mild flavor is the perfect partner for a decadent and intense dish like tuna stuffed tomatoes.
+Its strong and mild flavor is the perfect partner for a decadent and intense dish like tuna stuffed tomatoes.

-You can try various couscous recipes to create the different flavor profile.
+You can try various couscous recipes to create the different flavor.

 But one thing is for sure; it'll make your stuffed tomatoes way more exciting and delicious.